The initial bug bounty submission or exploit event

-- 2.When the claim gets submitted
+When the claim gets submitted

-- 3.When the exploit gets paid out
+When the claim gets paid out

 Each covered protocol will have a policy that is targeted to be 50% or less of the total Sherlock staking pool.
-This ensures that any single exploit event at any single protocol can cause a payout for a maximum of 50% of the staking pool.
-More than 50% of the staking pool can be used for a payout if multiple covered protocols experience covered hacks in a short timeframe.
+This ensures that any single payout event at any single protocol can cause a payout for a maximum of 50% of the staking pool.
+More than 50% of the staking pool can be used for a payout if multiple covered protocols experience covered payouts in a short timeframe.